Photos & Video

 Slideshow: Habitat for Humanity Builds

-Each fall, Kelley students, faculty and staff partner with Habitat for Humanity and Whirlpool Corporation, whose CEO is a Kelley alum, to organize an all-IU on-campus blitz, building a house for a local family from framed to finished in just 10 days.
+Each fall, Kelley students, faculty, and staff partner with Habitat for Humanity and the Whirlpool Corporation, whose CEO is a Kelley alum, to organize an all-IU on-campus building blitz, completing a house for a local family in just 10 days.

 Video: The Kelley Academies